 - Ensure all text is easily readable by using proper contrast with the background.

-- Remove or have an option to pause/stop any site elements that automatically move.
+- Remove or have the option to pause/stop any site elements that automatically move.

-Once you have this list completed, you’ll be ready for the more sophisticated WCAG guidelines.
+Once this list is completed, you’ll be ready for the more sophisticated WCAG guidelines.

 Can Accessibility Negatively Affect SEO?

-An example of this is the use of non-descriptive alt text with rankable keywords as the main focus.
+An example is non-descriptive alt text with rankable keywords as the primary focus.
 Marketers trying to stuff keywords into alt tags will find themselves at risk of being penalized by search engines in addition to confusing individuals using screen readers.

 So what’s the lesson here?
 Don’t try to game the system.
-Advances in machine learning have made Google’s algorithm far more intuitive than what most people think.
-On the off chance that you think you’ve tricked the Google bots—it’s only a matter of time before an update catches up to you.
+Advances in machine learning have made Google’s algorithm far more intuitive than most people think.
+On the off chance you’ve tricked the Google bots—it’s only a matter of time before an update catches up to you.